How Much Money Do I Need to Retire?

 For example, in your earlier years, you may wish to take on a higher level of risk with your investments, while you still have time to make up for market downturns.

-As you get closer to retirement, however, you’ll want to select investments with lower risks.
+As you get closer to retirement, however, you may want to select lower risk investments.

 While it’s essential to take advantage of company-sponsored, tax-advantaged retirement plans such as 401(k), 403(b), 457 and Simplified Employee Pension (SEP) plans, these plans alone still may not be enough.
 Understanding how your plan works and making sure it’s properly invested is an important start.